MiiPoikaj/Excursion/README.md

 # Excursion
-Practice project for creating a HTML page and using Git
+Practice project for creating a mockup page for promoting a "Excursion app" and using Git.